AI4Bharat/IndicXlit/README.md

 The above evaluation steps and code for `generate_result_files.py` are further documented in the colab notebook [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1KM8M2hk6fPAI039bBLtHxxojHzo6oMQ7?usp=sharing)

-### Detailed benchmarking results
+### Detailed evaluation results
-Refer to [Benchmarks](#benchmarks) for results of IndicXlit model on Dakshina and Aksharantar benchmarks.
+Refer to [Evaluation Results](#evaluation-results) for results of IndicXlit model on Dakshina and Aksharantar benchmarks.
 Please refer to section 7 of our [paper](https://arxiv.org/abs/2205.03018) for detailed discussion of the results